dddappp/A-AO-Demo/README.md

 > You might not have expected that the DSL we use to orchestrate Sagas
 > can also be used to [solve the vexing "dependency injection" problem in Move Dapp development](https://github.com/dddappp/sui-interface-demo/blob/main/README_CN.md).
 > It's just that versatile.
+>
+> This repository also includes a blog example model file `./dddml/blog.yaml`.
+> You can refer to [this document](./doc/BlogExample.md) to fill in the business logic implementation code for this example and perform testing.
+> In the following discussion, we will ignore this blog example.

 ## Prerequisites